Thrynk/azure-mlops-poc/README.md

 - **Job 3 - Publish artifact if new model was registered** :
   - **Step 1 - Install AzureML CLI** :

+    Add AzureML extension to Azure CLI to query model that has been registered to the Azure Machine Learning workspace.

   - **Step 2 - Determine if evaluation succeeded and new model is registered (CLI)**:

+    Query model that has been trained and publish the model as an artifact.